PPL-IIITA/ppl-assignment-anshul021/README.md

 Class Diagram :

-The class diagram has been made.
+The class diagram is also made for question 3.

 Documentation :

-Documentation is generated using javadoc.
+Documentation is generated using javadoc and is present in /dist/javadoc and run index.html .